The second moment of the number of integral points on elliptic curves is bounded: Introduction

-Here $v_p$ denotes the $p$-adic valuation for a prime $p$, and $E_{A,B}(\Z)$ is the set of integer solutions $\{(x,y)\in \Z^2 : y^2 = x^3 + Ax + B\}$.
-By $f\ll g$ we mean that there is a positive absolute constant $c > 0$ such that $|f|\leq c\cdot |g|$.
-Mordell was the first to prove the finiteness of the number of integral points on an elliptic curve (basically by the invariant-theoretic method we employ in this paper), a theorem generalized by Siegel to all curves of genus $g\geq 1$.
+Mordell was the first to prove the finiteness of the number of integral points on an elliptic curve (essentially by the invariant-theoretic method we employ in this paper), a theorem generalized by Siegel to all curves of genus $g\geq 1$.
+Since then, there has been significant work on bounding the number of integral points on elliptic curves.
+For example, Helfgott and Venkatesh \cite{helfgottvenkatesh} prove that, for any integral short Weierstrass model $\mathcal{E}_{A,B}$ of the curve $E_{A,B}$ over $\Q$,